-Accounting policies are the specific principles, bases, conventions, rules and practices adopted by the Bank in preparing and presenting the separate financial statements.
-The accounting policies set out below have been applied consistently to all periods presented in these separate financial statements.
+Accounting policies are the specific principles, bases, conventions, rules and practices adopted by the Group in preparing and presenting the financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, and have been applied consistently by Group entities.

-To ensure data consistency the Bank made reclassification in supplementary notes in some relevant cases.
+To ensure data consistency the Group made reclassification in supplementary notes in some relevant cases.